illescasDaniel/CppStyleGuide/README.md

 **Extra:**

-Leave a blank line at the end of each file.
+-   Leave a blank line at the end of each file.
+-   Compile your code with `-O2` or `-O3` for better performance, use `-Os` for smaller binary file size.
+-   Use C++14 (or newer) compiler flag: `-std=c++14`
+-   Use `-Wall` and/or `-Wextra` when debuggin to show more warnings.

 ## Comments:

-Comments should be on different lines than code, except for short comments in-line.
+-   Comments should be on different lines than code (except for short comments in-line) and with a space between `//` and the comment.

-Try to use the second person:
+-   Try to use the second person:

 ```c++
 // Sort a range of elements in a custom order using QuickSort algorithm